JBlaschke/PybindGPU/README.md

 Unlike `PyCUDA`, this module is intended to work with the CUDA API, and so it uses the primary context.
 Currently we have: `cudaSetDevice` and `cudaGetDevice` to control the device.
-We also have implemented python objects for `cudaEvent_t` and `cudaStream_t`.
+We also have implemented Python objects for `cudaEvent_t` and `cudaStream_t`.
 Events/Streams are created when the Python constructor is called.
 In the case of `cudaEvent_t` remember to call `cudaEventRecord` to record the event onto the device.